Mental Health Services

 ~For non-immediate crisis please make an initial appointment with the counselor with your letter in the alphabet.
 (Fulton A-K, Battleson L-Z) Counselors will work together with you on your behalf to make sure you feel comfortable and are meeting with the counselor that best fits your needs.
 If it is an immediate issue or situation please come directly to the counseling office and one of them will be quickly available for you.

-~The Curry County School-Based Health Department also has a mental health counselor not associated with the high school.
+~Curry County Community Health also has mental health counselors not associated with the high school.
 Students can seek them out on their own or through a referral from the counseling office.
-The school based clinic is located in the portable building in the back parking lot.
-Office hours are varied so look for the posting on the door or in the counseling office.

 ~Counselors strive to maintain confidentiality with students.
 Counselors are mandatory reporters and if a student shares that they are hurting themselves and/or are going to hurt themselves, going to hurt someone else, or someone is hurting them (abuse) then in those cases counselors are legally and ethically mandated to contact parent/ guardians or appropriate social agencies.